-Employment of psychologists is projected to grow 14 percent from 2018 to 2028, much faster than the average for all occupations.
+The employment of psychologists is projected to grow 14 percent from 2018 to 2028, much faster than the average for all occupations.
 Job prospects should be best for those who have a doctoral degree in an applied specialty.

 Employment of marriage and family therapists is projected to grow 22 percent from 2018 to 2028, much faster than the average for all occupations.
-Growth is expected due to an increasing use of teams for treatment, in which these therapists work with other counselors to address patients’ needs.
+Growth is expected due to the increasing use of teams for treatment, in which these therapists work with other counselors to address patients’ needs.

 Employment of substance abuse, behavioral disorder, and mental health counselors is projected to grow 22 percent from 2018 to 2028, much faster than the average for all occupations.
 Employment growth is expected as people continue to seek addiction and mental health counseling.

 A recent study published in The Lancet estimates that “one in five deaths globally — equivalent to 11 million deaths — are associated with poor diet, and that diet contributes to a range of chronic diseases in people around the world”.
-And that “the urgent need for coordinated global efforts to improve the quality of human diet” is needed, and that “given the complexity of dietary behaviours and the wide range of influences on diet, improving diet requires active collaboration of a variety of actors throughout the food system, along with policies targeting multiple sectors of the food system (Lancet 2019).”
+And that “the urgent need for coordinated global efforts to improve the quality of human diet” is needed, and that “given the complexity of dietary behaviors and the wide range of influences on diet, improving diet requires the active collaboration of a variety of actors throughout the food system, along with policies targeting multiple sectors of the food system (Lancet 2019).”

 Future Education and Training Benefits in Nutritional Psychology

-Collectively, these projected job statistics along with the rise in chronic diet-related and mental-health related conditions, indicate the added knowledge professionals gain from education and training in Nutritional Psychology could quickly highlight their job skills in an increasingly competitive field, and may fast-track career progression.
+Collectively, these projected job statistics along with the rise in chronic diet-related and mental-health-related conditions, indicate the added knowledge professionals gain from education and training in Nutritional Psychology could quickly highlight their job skills in an increasingly competitive field, and may fast-track career progression.

 While both the nutrition and mental health fields have existed independently for many years, nutrition and mental health are only recently beginning to be combined.
 The demand for nutritional psychology services is likely to increase as individuals become more aware of and interested in the connection between diet and mental health.
 This is particularly as research validates the link between diet and mental health.